dotnet/docs-maui/docs/migration/upgrade-assistant.md

 title: "Upgrade a Xamarin.Forms app to .NET MAUI with the .NET Upgrade Assistant"
 description: "Learn how to use .NET Upgrade Assistant to migrate a Xamarin.Forms app to .NET MAUI." ms.date: 2/10/2023
-no-loc: [ "Xamarin.Forms", "Xamarin.Essentials", "Xamarin.CommunityToolkit", ".NET MAUI Community Toolkit", "SkiaSharp", "Xamarin.Forms.Maps", "Microsoft.Maui", "Microsoft.Maui.Controls" ]
+no-loc: [ "Xamarin.Forms", "Xamarin.Essentials", "Xamarin.CommunityToolkit", ".NET MAUI Community Toolkit", "SkiaSharp", "Xamarin.Forms.Maps", "Microsoft.Maui", "Microsoft.Maui.Controls", "net7.0-android", "net7.0-ios" ]
 ---

 # Upgrade a Xamarin.Forms app to .NET MAUI with the .NET Upgrade Assistant